OsmanMalik/SR-PAT-WASPAA-2021/README.md

 In order to run the k-Wave reconstructions, the k-Wave toolbox for Matlab is required.
 It is available for free on the [k-Wave website](http://www.k-wave.org/).

-Please let me know if you run into any Matlab compatibility.
+Please let me know if you run into any Matlab compatibility issues.
 I'm able to run this in Matlab R2021b, so that version or a newer one should run fine.